-Confidentiality is a crucial concern when it comes to the therapeutic relationship as well as from a legal standpoint.
+Confidentiality is a crucial concern when it comes to the therapeutic relationship.
 In all but a few rare situations, client confidentiality (i.e., your privacy) is protected by NYS law and by professional ethical rules.
 Student Counseling will never release information about you or your services to any outside party without your written authorization; however, there a few limitations on confidentiality.

-- Please note that as of March 2013, Student Counseling is required to comply with the NYS SAFE Act.
+- Student Counseling is required to comply with the NYS SAFE Act.
 This law requires mental health professionals to inform the County Director of Community Services if you are likely to engage in conduct that will result in serious harm to self or others.
 If we determine that you are in imminent danger of seriously hurting yourself or someone else, we will alert the Onondaga County Director of Community Services and provide him/her with your name, contact information, and diagnosis(es).
-This law may prevent you from obtaining a gun permit for five years following a report to the DCJS.

 - A court of law may order a mental health professional to release an individual’s records.
 In such cases, Student Counseling would be required to release your record, with or without your consent.
-Please consult your lawyer if you are involved in any court proceeding.
+Please consult your lawyer and inform your counselor if you are involved in any court proceeding.